Dry Box Dry Box Owner

 dry box shipping container

-Do you wonder why shipping containers come in so many colors, and if those colors have any significance?
-Well, you’ll want to keep reading because the reasoning behind the colors is interesting.
 There are more than 827 million containers right now in global ports, and many of them are kept in good condition with the use of paint.
 This prevents rust from taking over and eating away at the rest of the container.

 But in addition to rust prevention, there are many other reasons why shipping containers come in a rainbow of colors.
 The main reason is for easier identification as well as brand association.
 Shipping containers of a particular shipping line will show off their brand colors, for example.